I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxprocs/nf-rxprocs-rxisthisacscagentopen.md

 <p>The <b>RxIsThisACscAgentOpen</b> routine is called internally by RDBSS when initializing a V_NET_ROOT structure.
 A network mini-redirector integrated with client-side caching might call <b>RxIsThisACscAgentOpen</b> as part of the <b>MRxCreateVNetRoot</b> callback routine provided by the network mini-redirector. </p>

-<p><b>RxIsThisACscAgentOpen</b> is not useful for third-party network mini-redirectors since they cannot integrate into the existing client-side caching infrastructure.</p>

-<p>The <b>RxIsThisACscAgentOpen</b> routine is called internally by RDBSS when initializing a V_NET_ROOT structure.
-A network mini-redirector integrated with client-side caching might call <b>RxIsThisACscAgentOpen</b> as part of the <b>MRxCreateVNetRoot</b> callback routine provided by the network mini-redirector. </p>

 ## -requirements
 <table>
 <tr>